-$AP^{f R}$ and Advanced Placement $^{f R}$ are registered trademarks of the College Board.
+AP® and Advanced Placement® are registered trademarks of the College Board.
 Used with permission.

 The Advanced Placement (AP®) program in the Omaha Public Schools offers high school students the opportunity to take college level courses in a high school setting.
 For over fifty years, students in the school district have participated in the AP® program, not only to gain higher-level academic skills, but also to earn college credit while still in high school.
-Successful completion of AP® exams offers student the opportunity to earn advanced academic college credit.
+Successful completion of AP® exams offers students the opportunity to earn advanced academic college credit.
 This can mean substantial savings for families on courses that would otherwise have to be taken in the freshman and sophomore years in college.
 Participation in the AP program gives students college level experience while still in high school.

 Most universities accept grade of a "4" on an exam for math and science courses and a "3" for other courses.
+At South, students in select AP®

+Most universities accept grade of a "4" on an exam for math and science courses and a "3" for other courses.
 At South, students in select AP® courses are eligible to receive college credit through Dual Enrollment.
-Students that register for dual enrollment are required to take the AP® exam at no additional cost.
-Credit received is based on the grade the student received in the AP® class. collegeboard.org All AP students are required to take either the College Board AP exam in May or an AP Alternative Assessment (exam) approved by OMAHA PUBLIC SCHOOLS.
+Students that register for dual enrollment are rencouraged to take the AP® exam at no additional cost.
+Credit received is based on the grade the student received in the AP® class. collegeboard.org

+\All AP students are required to take either the College Board AP exam in May or an AP Alternative Assessment (exam) approved by OMAHA PUBLIC SCHOOLS.
 Both exams are cumulative and cover the content of the AP curriculum.
-The AP Alternative Assessment will be used in grade calculations.
+The AP Alternative Assessment will be used in grade calculations. \